Can an Employer Ask For W2s to Verify Your Income?

 Can an Employer Ask for Income Verification?

-A growing number of states and cities have enacted legislation that prohibits employers from requesting information about the past salary of job candidates on the grounds that the practice perpetuates wage inequity.
+A growing number of states and cities have enacted legislation that prohibits employers from requesting information about the past salary of job candidates on the grounds that the practice perpetuates wage inequality.
 These lawmakers believe that women have been historically underpaid as compared to their male counterparts in similar jobs and therefore wish to discourage employers from basing salary offers on past wages.

 New York has prohibited inquiries about past salary during the hiring process for state workers, and the legislature is considering a law that would extend that ban to all private employers.
 Massachusetts has enacted similar legislation banning all employers from requesting information about past salary.
 New York City (effective in November of 2018), New Orleans, Philadelphia, and Pittsburgh have passed laws restricting employers from asking job seekers to furnish salary history.
 Not all these laws reference the issue of W-2s as a source of salary information directly, but most employers in those states and cities are likely to steer clear of such requests.